 We’ve rounded up some ideas and recipes for you.

-Gravy: This nectar of concentrated flavor makes a perfect addition to your turkey soup, and will give it extra body as well as flavor.
-Or use it in a turkey pot pie — or to pour over one.
+Gravy, a nectar of concentrated flavor, makes a perfect addition to your turkey soup and will give it extra body as well as flavor.
+Or use it in a turkey pot pie or to pour over one.

 The possibilities are truly endless — and that’s one more reason to be thankful.